If you have ever tried Virtual Reality (VR) and wondered why did it feel so real then this blog-post is for you!

 Presence in VR

-The first two terms I came across while digging into scholarly articles about VR were “presence” and “immersion”.
+The first two terms I came across while digging into the scholarly articles about VR were “presence” and “immersion”.
 Although sometimes these terms are used as synonyms, I’d prefer to share the viewpoint of those theoreticians who differentiate between them.
-Immersion deals with how technically developed the VR equipment is.
-While presence in VR, on the other hand, is defined as a psychological and physiological sensation of a user of actually being into VR.
+Immersion deals with how technically developed the VR equipment is, while presence in VR, on the other hand, is defined as a psychological and physiological sensation of a user of actually being into VR.
 There is a considerable body of research, suggesting that the more immersive the VR environment is (i.e. a good sound system, large 3d screen, the possibility of active navigation) the level of experienced presence increases.

 “The biggest challenge to developing telepresence is achieving that sense of “being there.”
 Can telepresence be a true substitute for the real thing?
 Will we be able to couple our artificial devices naturally and comfortably to work together with the sensory mechanisms of human organisms?“

 Until now, there are widely used subjective and just developing objective measures of presence.
 The first implies self-report ratings during actually being in the VR, and after experience questionnaires.
 These ratings might differ by their effectiveness.
 Some studies indicate that ratings during the experience are more effective compared to post presence questionnaires as feelings are livelier and memory effects play no negative role in evaluating the actual experience.
 But still, they are both subjective, thus provide no perfectly reliable data for measurement.

 Thanks to technological development, it is now possible to measure presence more objectively.
 It can be done either by observing bodily reactions of the users (measuring heart rate or skin conductance) or by different brain imaging techniques.
 Following our aim to find out how the brain is tricked by virtual reality, let’s concentrate on the latter.